ronrothjr/blackjack_simulator/README.md

 Python console application for running simulations of a blackjack session with specific tests and reporting of stats

+The purpose of this simulator is to help determine the optimal bankroll and betting strategy during a new blackjack player's first year, but it can be used to start with any bankroll and the code can be altered to handle any scenario required.

 #### How It Works

 Blackjack Simulator is designed to run an H17 blackjack gaming session with 6 decks for a specified number of hours (80 hands per hour).
 It uses the basic strategy, counting, and deviations provided publicly by https://www.blackjackapprenticeship.com/.